cberrioa/An-Empirical-study-on-Pre-trained-Embeddings-and-Language-Models-for-Bot-Detection/Bi-LSTM notebooks/README.md

+# BiLSTM neural networks experiments

-This folder includes code to train a BiLSTM using random trainable (dynamic) and ELMO embeddings.
+This folder includes code to train a BiLSTM (Bidirectional Long Short-Term Memory) neural network using random trainable (dynamic) and ELMO embeddings.
 ELMO embeddings are contextualized embeddings, therefore a word has a different embedding in a different sentence.
 In order to avoid creating these embeddings multiple times (we used 10-fold cross validation), first we get the embeddings of each word for each sentence of the dataset, and we save the these embeddings in a hdf5 file.
 These embeddings are stored in a way that they can be accesed in a easy way, so when we need the